 The participants’ liver function was assessed according to the APRI scoring system, which looks at AST liver enzymes and platelet counts, as well as the FIB-4 scoring system, which considers both those factors plus ALT liver enzymes.

 At the study’s outset, 84 percent of the participants had no fibrosis according to either scoring system and 94 percent had no fibrosis according to both scoring systems.

 Among those who began the study with no fibrosis, starting ARVs immediately, compared with delaying, was associated with a 34 percent lower risk of developing fibrosis during the study’s follow-up period.
-Other factors associated with a lower risk of developing fibrosis included being male and having hep C.
+Factors associated with a higher risk of developing fibrosis included being male and having hep C.

 When using the APRI scoring system, additional factors tied to a greater risk of fibrosis included a history of alcoholism or substance abuse and higher ALT enzymes.
 When using the FIB-4 scoring system, additional factors included lower albumin levels, higher total cholesterol and higher triglycerides.

 To read the study abstract, click here.